History of Afghanistan: Mughals, Uzbeks, and Safavids

 From the 16th century to the 17th century CE, Afghanistan was divided into three major areas.
 The north was ruled by the Khanate of Bukhara, the west was under the rule of the Iranian Shia Safavids, and the eastern section was under the Sunni Mughals of northern India, who under Akbar established in Kabul one of the original twelve subahs (imperial top-level provinces), bordering Lahore, Multan and Kashmir (added to Kabul in 1586, later split-off) and short-lived Balkh Subah and Badakhshan Subah (only 1646–47).
 Originally the Kabul Subah comprised the regions (sarkars) of Kabul, Kashmir, Pakli, Bimbar, Sawad (Swat), Bajaur, Daur-Banu-Isakhel and Kandahar.
+The Koh-i-Suleiman region of eastern Afghanistan, a medieval centre of Pashtun people remained fully independent from either empire.
 The Kandahar region in the south served as a buffer zone between the Mughals (who shortly established a Qandahar subah 1638–1648) and Persia's Safavids, with the native Afghans often switching support from one side to the other.
 Babur explored a number of cities in the region before his campaign into India.
 In the city of Kandahar, his personal epigraphy can be found in the Chil Zena rock mountain.
 Like in the rest of the territories that used to make part of the Indian Mughal Empire, Afghanistan holds tombs, palaces, and forts built by the Mughals.